ntu-hg2051/hw-1/README.md

 This is the first homework assignment for HG2051 (AY 2020).
-Its purpose is to familiarize you with the process of submitting assignments and with the tools/services involved, including GitHub, GitHub Classroom, Python, and pytest.
+Its purpose is to familiarize you with the process of submitting assignments and with the tools/services involved, including Git, GitHub, GitHub Classroom, Python, and pytest.

 ## Getting Started